Applications for ESUPC 2024 are now open for Year 12 students from UK state schools.

 Attendees: Maximum class capacity of 14 students, with over 20 classes running simultaneously

-Catering: Breakfast, morning snack and lunch will be provided
+Catering: A light breakfast, morning snack and lunch will be provided

 Teaching: The majority of the teachers on the course teach at Eton College